7 Then He said to him, “I am the Lord, who brought you out of Ur of the Chaldeans, to give you this land to inherit it.”

 The reason for the delay, God said, was that “the iniquity of the Amorites is not yet full.”
 Just as God delayed the judgment of the Flood for 120 years, so here He waited four hundred years.
 “God is not willing that any should perish” (2 Peter 3:9).

-then, when it was dark, a smoking firepot and a flaming torch, representing God’s presence in the covenantal relation with Abram, passed between the two parts of the sacrifice.
+Then, when it was dark, a smoking firepot and a flaming torch, representing God’s presence in the covenantal relation with Abram, passed between the two parts of the sacrifice.
 Only God passed through, not Abram, denoting an unconditional promise on God’s part, not dependent on Abram’s fulfilling his part of the contract, since he had no such part.
 It was all of God, in response to Abram’s believing faith.
 In order for God to keep His covenant, there must first be suffering, with glory then to follow.
 This is suggested by the furnace and the lamp.

 The covenant, already made, is now expounded.
 The land which God will give Abram is from the Nile to the Euphrates, the land then occupied by Canaanites, represented by the ten tribes named.
 For a very brief time, under Solomon (1 Kings 8:65) and possibly again under Jeroboam II (2 Kings 14:25), the children of Israel ruled all this territory, as a token of the final and permanent possession they will have in the future. — Morris, page 328.